MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/microsoft-365-limit-sharing.md

 While you can use the admin controls described in this article to limit sharing in your organization, we highly recommend that you consider using the security and compliance features available in Microsoft 365 to create a secure sharing environment.
 See [File collaboration in SharePoint with Microsoft 365](https://docs.microsoft.com/sharepoint/deploy-file-collaboration) and [Teams for highly regulated data](https://docs.microsoft.com/microsoft-365/enterprise/secure-teams-highly-regulated-data-scenario) for information.

+To understand how sharing is being used in your organization, [run a report on file and folder sharing](https://docs.microsoft.com/sharepoint/sharing-reports).

 ## Office 365 group or team

 If you want to limit sharing in an Office 365 group or Microsoft Teams team, it's important to make the group or team private.
 People inside your organization can join a public group or team anytime.
 Unless the group or team is private, there's no way to limit sharing of the team or its files within the organization.